Students and Learning

 Note: The Student Insurance Office accepts payment by credit card for student health insurance; however, Penn State does not accept credit cards as payment for dormitory rooms and/or food.

 All tuition is due two weeks after invoices have been issued.
 Invoices are usually issued at the end of the second week of classes.

 Who will my instructors be?

-- have graduate degrees in Teaching English to Speakers of Other Languages or a related field.
+- Possess graduate degrees in Teaching English to Speakers of Other Languages or a related field;

 How will I be evaluated?

-Instructors evaluate students in a variety of ways during the semester or summer session, including exams, essays, various assignments, and presentations.
-The IECP follows Penn States grading policy in assigning letter grades (A – F).
-Students must obtain an 80% or higher in order to advance to the next level.
+Instructors evaluate students in a variety of ways during the semester or summer session, including essays, presentations, portfolios, lab or attendance reports, and various other assignments.
+The IECP uses exams only in limited instances; instructors inform students on first day of class if a course will have any exams.
+The IECP follows Penn State’s grading policy in assigning letter grades (A – F).
+Starting Spring 2023, students must obtain an 83% or higher in order to advance to the next level.